#EndSARS protest gains momentum in Lagos – The Sun Nigeria

 lawmaker representing Surulere Constituency, Desmond Elliot and others addressed and appealed to the protesters to vacant the complex entrance but all their effort went in vain.

-Hamzat while addressing the protesters said any officer of the squad found to have harassed innocent Nigerians should be arrested and prosecuted.
+Hamzat while addressing the protesters said any officer of the squad found to.have harassed innocent Nigerian should be arrested and prosecuted.

 He added: “We are not against police fighting robbery but we are saying do not unjustifiably hurt our children because of their looks.
 Whoever is responsible should be arrested and prosecuted.”

-The Deputy Governor however enjoined the protesters to be law abiding, adding that in spite of the bad eggs among the police, their job is important to the safety of the citizenry.
+The Deputy Governor however enjoined the protesters to be law abiding, adding inspite of the bad eggs among the police, their job is important to the safety of the citizenry.

 “However people must understand there are processes to everything.
 If they say they want to continue staying at the government house forever, there is no problem but that process must still take place.
 We are not in a kangaroo country.
 We are a country of process.